ForeignGods/ComfyUI-Mana-Nodes/README.md

 - Input as integers representing the font size in points.
 Example: `start_font_size = 12`, `end_font_size = 24` will gradually increase the text size from 12 to 24 points across the frames.

 ### Example Workflow

-The JSON of the example below is available in this repo: example_workflow.json

 ![workflow](https://github.com/ForeignGods/ComfyUI-Mana-Nodes/assets/78089013/38d91b00-01b5-4ab2-b874-5bf4753cbea3)